Durango and Silverton Narrow Gauge Railroad: D&RGW No. 315

 D&RGW No. 315 is a C-18 locomotive, built in 1895 by Baldwin Locomotive Works.
 It originally was owned by the Florence and Cripple Creek Railroad as No. 3.
 It was then bought by D&RG and became No. 425 and, after the railroad was reorganized into D&RGW in 1924, it became No. 315.
 Around 1941, 315 made its way to Durango and became a yard switcher.
 It worked around Durango until 1949.
 To save it from being scrapped, it was leased by the City of Durango as a display.
 When the D&RGW abandoned the line to Durango, 315 was donated to the Chamber of Commerce in 1968.
 In 1986 it was put on display at Santa Rita Park.
 Ownership of 315 was changed from the Chamber of Commerce to the City of Durango.
 It was restored to operating condition from 1998 to 2007 by the Durango Railroad Historical Society with some assistance from the D&SNG.
-It was first steamed up and moved under its own power after 58 years on August 24, 2007 at the D&SNG roundhouse during a photography event.
+It was first steamed up and moved under its own power after 58 years on August 24, 2007, at the D&SNG roundhouse during a photography event.
 Since then the DRHS has operated the locomotive occasionally on the D&SNG and on the Cumbres and Toltec Scenic Railroad.
-Since 2016, No. 315 has been operating on special excursions and charters at the C&TSRR on loan by the DRHS until 2025.
+Since 2016, No. 315 has been operating on special excursions and charters at the C&TSRR on loan by the DRHS until at least 2025.
+In October 2021, it was temporarily taken out of service for its Federal Railroad Administration (FRA) federally mandated 1,472-day inspection and overhaul, but later returned to service on March 8, 2023.